Table of Contents

 The researcher had anonymized the names of the interviewees before submitting the transcripts to the FSD.
 The participants were given the option of choosing that some things they talked about would be left out of the transcript.
 These sections, marked with [off the record] notation, do not appear in the transcripts.
-During data processing, the data archive anonymised personal information related to third parties mentioned in the interviews, for instance, their address, person name, occupation or other information that might lead to disclosure of identity.
+During data processing, the data archive anonymised personal information related to third parties mentioned in the interviews, for instance, their address, person name, occupation or other information that might lead to the disclosure of identity.
 The anonymised information is marked with double brackets, for instance, [[name removed, a man]] replacing a person name.

 26 interview transcripts stored as rtf files, of which 19 are individual interviews, six interviews of two persons and one focus group interview of 13 young participants.
-In addition, the archive has created a html folder of the rtf files.
+In addition, the archive has created a HTML folder of the rtf files.

 Data File Language